 It’s worth noting that you do not need an international driving license to hire a scooter, but, you do need one if you want to ride around with peace of mind.
 It is a legal requirement to have one when riding a moped, so if the police pull you over, and you don’t expect to be fined.
 But more on that later.

-How much does renting a scooter in Bali cost?
+How much is it to rent a scooter in Bali?

 Bali moped rental is cheap, honestly, even in the expensive areas.
 I only had mine for the one day as I was heading off to the Sacred Monkey Forest in Ubud the next morning and it cost me just 50000 Rupiahs, that’s a little over $3.
 If you are renting for longer periods, you can even negotiate that down.